 What’s the Difference Between Refined and Riviera Olive Oil?

 Refined olive oil is obtained by lowering the acid rate of various oils, which are not suitable for direct consumption due to the acid ratio.
-Burning sensation in the throat, which is one of the characteristic features of natural oils, is not experienced in refined oils.
-The acid ratio of the oil obtained after refining is maximum 0.3%.
+A burning sensation in the throat, which is one of the characteristic features of natural oils, is not experienced in refined oils.
+The acid ratio of the oil obtained after refining is a maximum of 0.3%.

-What is Hot Press and Cold Press Olive Oil?
+What are Hot Press and Cold Press Olive Oil?

 During the processing of olive oil, a certain amount of heat is applied in order for the oil to better separate from the olive paste.
-Maximum 27 degrees are used in cold pressing technique.
+A maximum of 27 degrees are used in the cold pressing technique.